 The Sega Dreamcast is a 128-bit console released in 1998 and the successor to the Sega Saturn.
 The Dreamcast was based on the powerful Sega Naomi arcade system (released 1998), the successor to the Sega Model 3 arcade system (released 1996).
 The Dreamcast uses a Hitachi CPU processor, the first with a 128-bit vector graphics engine, along with an NEC GPU graphics processor.
-It had a new disc format in the shape of the GD-ROM; these discs held up to 1.2 gigabytes of data, considerably more than a Compact Disc.
+It had a new disc format in the shape of the GD-ROM; these discs held up to a gigabyte of data, considerably more than a Compact Disc.
 The Dreamcast was Sega's last entry to the console hardware market as their support for the console ended as early as 2001, less than two years after the US launch, and is largely attributed to the arrival of the hotly anticipated and wildly successful PS2.
 Despite its tragically short life, the Dreamcast is held in high regard by nostalgic fans for the raft of superb exclusive titles released in that time.

 The Saturn originated in 1995 at the first E3.
 Since Sony's arrival in the game hardware market, their rivals began playing a major defensive against the juggernaut that was the PlayStation.
 The growing popularity of the PlayStation brought a lot of support from Japan, and the Saturn began to slip behind in sales.
 Due to this, Sega began to fear that Sony would gain momentous support in the US and would leave them lagging seriously behind.
 In order to keep up, Sega made a marketing decision, which has infamously become widely considered to be a historic mistake in its battle for supremacy.